Madak1/2DPASS-MOS/README.md

 To visualize and evaluate the results, we used the solution of [LMNet](https://github.com/PRBonn/LiDAR-MOS/tree/main#evaluation-and-visualization).
 On this repository you can find everything you need to analyse the results nicely and clearly documented.

-## Try 2 Frames version (Beta)
+## Try 2 Frames version

-To test it, you need to overwrite 2 more files.
+To try it, you need to overwrite 2 more files.
 The first is main.py which allows you to specify additional arguments.
 The second file is "./dataloader/pc_dataset.py", which handles the use of multiple frames.
 Both 2 files can be found in the adaptation folder.

 ```
 ./